INS Trikand concludes port call at Port Louis after participating in Mauritius National Day celebrations

-As per the official statement, during its visit, the warship participated in the 58th Mauritius National Day celebrations on March 12.
+As per an official statement, the warship participated in the 58th Mauritius National Day celebrations on March 12.
 The Indian Navy contingent, along with a naval band and the ship's integral helicopter, took part in the parade and flypast held at the Champ de Mars, adding grandeur to the national festivities.

-As part of official engagements, Commanding Officer Captain Sachin Kulkarni called on Rampersad Sooroojebally and Anurag Srivastava, underscoring the importance of diplomatic and security cooperation between the two countries.
+As part of the official engagements, commanding officer, Captain Sachin Kulkarni, called on Commissioner of Police for the Mauritius Police Force Rampersad Sooroojebally and Indian High Commissioner Anurag Srivastava, underscoring the importance of diplomatic and security cooperation between the two countries.

 The ship also hosted a cultural evening on board, attended by senior Mauritian ministers and officials.
-Mahend Gungapersad graced the event as the Chief Guest, highlighting the strong people-to-people ties shared by India and Mauritius.
+Mauritian politician Mahend Gungapersad graced the event as the chief guest, highlighting the strong people-to-people ties shared by India and Mauritius.

 Along with the ceremonial engagements, INS Trikand also carried out a series of professional and community-oriented activities.
 These included training sessions for personnel of the Mauritius National Coast Guard, focusing on critical areas such as harbour and sea watchkeeping, firefighting, and damage control.
 The ship was opened to visitors on March 12, attracting over 500 attendees.